zinzloun/THM_WriteUP/RTM_Capstone/README.md

 ### Audit Active directory from Server1

-I managed to transfer <b>PingCastle</b> to the server from the attacker machine.
+I managed to transfer <b>PingCastle</b> to the server from my attacker machine.
 I decided to use [Pingcastle](https://www.pingcastle.com/download) since it is not flagged as malicious and perform very well.
 It produces a detailed report with explanation about found vulnerabilities, just run the exe.
 The report highlights two important things:
 1. trusted delegation betwenn domain controller and the servers

 		Object trusted to authentication for delegation